Leon Jones

-Leon Jones (鐘樂安; born 28 February 1998) is a professional footballer who currently plays as a defender for Hong Kong Premier League club Eastern District.
+Leon Jones (鐘樂安; born 28 February 1998) is a professional footballer who plays as a defender.
 Born in Scotland, he plays for the Hong Kong national team.

 Early career

 Jones is a youth product of Scottish Premiership club Heart of Midlothian.

 Collegiate career

 Ahead of the fall 2017 semester, Jones joined the University of Kentucky men's soccer team, the Kentucky Wildcats, on a 4-year scholarship to play college soccer.
 Given the number 5 jersey, Jones found himself a consistent starter during his first season, uncommon for a freshman.
 On 21 October 2017, he scored his first goal in a 3–2 loss to Lipscomb.
 He started and appeared in 17 matches.
 Although the Wildcats were eliminated in the first round of the 2017 Conference USA Men's Soccer Tournament, Jones was named Conference USA All-Freshman Team and Third Team.

 Jones' sophomore season coincided with the program's most successful season in history.
 In addition to winning the 2018 Conference USA Regular Season Championship, the 2018 Conference USA Men's Soccer Tournament and reaching the Elite Eight of the 2018 NCAA Division I Men's Soccer Tournament, Jones was named to the Third Team All-CUSA.
 He started all 22 matches, led the team in minutes played (2,006 mins), recorded 3 assists and contributed to all 14 clean sheets held by the Wildcat defence, an NCAA 2018 season record.

 Coming into his third season with the Wildcats, Jones suffered an injury and was forced to redshirt his junior year.
 Despite this, he was named to the C-USA Commissioner's Honor Roll, Fall SEC Academic Honor Roll and was inducted into the Frank G. Ham Society of Character.

 Jones was named team captain the following season and made his return to the lineup in a 1–0 loss against Notre Dame.
 On 10 April 2021, he scored an equalizing goal in the 87th minute of a 2–1 win over Old Dominion.
 Jones earned All-C-USA first-team honours at the culmination of the regular season.
 Despite having remaining eligibility, Jones departed following the end of the season and ended his collegiate career with 57 appearances and 2 goals.

 Between his sophomore and junior seasons, Jones played one season in the USL League Two.
 During the 2019 USL League Two season, he played with Chicago FC United, where he was named captain and won the 2019 Great Lakes Division title.
 Jones would go on to be named as one of the Top 10 players from the United Kingdom and made the All-Central Conference Team.